Investing in maturing Scotch vs FTSE or London Property

 - Mexico now spends very nearly as much on Scotch as it does on tequila.

 - Canada has been making its own whisky for over 200 years.
-Yet Ottawa's House of Commons chose a single malt Scotch as its official whisky this year – just as it has since 2003.
+Yet Ottawa's House of Commons keeps choosing single malt Scotch as its official whisky, just as it has since 2003.

-- Japan's whisky industry is gaining favour with single malt drinkers, but it relies on Scottish supplies of new spirit, buying 82% of all Scotch exported younger than 3 years old since 2010.
+- Japan's whisky industry is gaining favour with single malt drinkers, but it relies on Scottish supplies of new spirit, buying well over four-fifths of all the Scotch exported younger than 3 years old since 2010.

 All told, Scotch whisky sells for higher prices than any other type of liquor worldwide.
 It accounts for 4% of global spirit sales by weight but THREE TIMES as much by value.

-What's more, the Scotch industry sells 93% of its output abroad...giving maturing whisky strong potential to help defend against weak Sterling and a resurgence of UK inflation.
+What's more, the Scotch industry sells 93% of its output abroad...giving maturing whisky strong potential to help defend UK investors against weak Sterling and a resurgence of UK inflation.

 Scotch whisky's export success comes thanks to more than 100 years of deep global branding and marketing.
 Drinkers everywhere recognise and enjoy it as a high-status, aspirational but affordable luxury.

 The world's No.1 spirits brand today, it was first heavily marketed in the 1870s.